-The value estimate herein is made subject to the "General Assumptions and Limitations of Appraisal," "Extraordinary Assumption" and "Hypothetical Conditions" note
+The value estimate herein is made subject to the "General Assumptions and Limitations of Appraisal" noted at the eponymously titled section of this report and to the following "Extraordinary Assumption" and "Hypothetical Conditions."

 Extraordinary Assumption

 • The appraiser's have not been provided with professional soil boring analysis or an environmental study for the appraisal property.
 The valuation is predicated upon the assumption that the soils are suitable for residential development and that there are no adverse site conditions that may prohibit development of the subject.